jcbrinfo/bakfile/README.md

-# A simple rsync server
+# Bakfile: A Private File Server

 This repository permits to build Docker images for a secure rsync server and related utilities.
 Users are authentified using SSH public keys.
 The goal of